Degree Fields

 Industry Forecast

-One significant factor contributing to growth in software is computer security.
+Another significant factor contributing to growth among software publishers will be computer security.
 Organizations invest heavily in software to protect their information and secure their systems from attack.
-And, as more individuals and organizations are conducting business electronically, the importance of maintaining computer system and network security will increase, leading to greater demand for security software.
+And, as the amount of data transmitted across the Internet increases, the importance of maintaining computer system and network security will grow, leading to greater demand for security software.

-Given the increasingly widespread use of information technologies and the overall rate of growth expected for the software publishing industry, most occupations should grow very rapidly, although some faster than others.
-The most rapid job increases will occur among computer specialists such as computer software engineers, as firms continue to install sophisticated computer networks, set up Internet and intranet sites, and engage in electronic commerce, and as consumers continue to explore and use vast amounts of applications software.
+Given the increasingly widespread use of information technology and the overall rate of growth expected for the industry, most occupations should grow, although some faster than others.
+Employment of computer specialists, such as computer software engineers and computer systems analysts, will be particularly strong, as they are integral to the software-design process.

 Related Degree Fields